Cornutum/wordles/README.md

 This means that, assuming these are all of the possible matching words, the best choice for your next guess should be "BADLY".
 Why?
 Because even if you're wrong, you should be able to get the answer on your next guess.
-That's because Wordle will show you a different set of clues for each of the other words.
+That's because Wordle will show you a different set of clues for each of these seven words.
 Even if your next guess is wrong, your chances of finding the solution are the same, no matter which clues you see.
 In other words, the variance in the size of all the possible matching groups is 0.000.